8 Ways a Restaurant Could Lose Its Liquor License

 If you should have reason to believe your customer may be under 21 years of age, you need to check their ID and make sure it meets the standards taught in our course.
 TABC certification can also help you identify fake IDs.

 Your restaurant can be held liable for any third-party incidents that occur after an intoxicated patron leaves your establishment.
 You could lose your liquor license if you sell or serve alcohol to a customer who is exhibiting signs of intoxication.

 Knowing the signs of intoxication when a person who has had one too many drinks is crucial and being educated on the subject could help you avoid serving an intoxicated person that could cause injury or property damage when they leave your establishment.

 3. Selling During Unauthorized Times

-In Texas, there are certain times when alcohol simply cannot be sold or served at your restaurant.
+In Texas, there are certain times when alcohol simply cannot be sold or served at your restaurant, so it’s important to be aware of the alcohol regulations in your state.
 For example, if your Texas restaurant serves alcohol before noon on a Sunday, you are in danger of losing your license unless it’s served in conjunction with the service of food.

 4. Being Intoxicated on the Job

 It is illegal for you or your employees to be intoxicated on the premises where you work.
 Not only is it completely unprofessional, but it is also extremely dangerous.
 As a seller-server, you play an important role in keeping drunk drivers off the streets.
 You can’t do that if you’re drunk yourself.